 Instructions

-- Beat egg whites in a large bowl.
-You can beat them by hand with a wire whisk or with an electric hand mixer (with regular beaters or a whisk attachment) at medium-high speed until soft peaks form.
+- Beat egg whites in a large bowl with a wire whisk or electric hand mixer (beaters or whisk attachment) at medium-high speed until soft peaks form -- when the peaks barely hold their shape and curl over onto themselves.

 - Add vanilla extract and salt and beat for another minute.